ml4a/ml4a.github.io/_chapters/looking_inside_neural_nets.md

 {:.center}
 ![Subset of weights](/images/figures/weights_analogy_1.png 'Subset of weights')

-Rather than unrolling the pixels though, let's instead "roll" the weights into a single square grid.
+Rather than unrolling the pixels though, let's instead view the weights as a $$28x28$$ grid where the weights are arranged exactly like their corresponding pixels.
 The representation on the above right looks different from the one in the below figure, but they are expressing the same equation, namely $$z=b+\sum{w x}$$.

 {:.center}
 ![weights analogy](/images/figures/weights_analogy_2.png 'weights analogy')